aewallin/opencamlib/README.rst

 Please take a look at the ``examples/`` folder on how to use OpenCAMLib.
 For each language there is an example named ``test`` which calls all of the algorithms.

+There is also some API documentation over here: https://opencamlib.readthedocs.io

 ***************
 Common Problems